As an Independent Research Organisation, we lead and produce high-quality, interdisciplinary research.

-Read more about some of our projects, using this set of links:
+Read more about some of our current projects at the links below:

 - Shell shock, syphilis and self-inflicted wounds: injury, disease and discipline in the British Army during the First World War

 - Computational Archival Science Network